 Trading regularly can lead to increased stress levels irrespective of whether it is one’s hobby, part-time, or full-time job.
 To become a better trader who does not make rash decisions and stays calm when the market takes an unfavourable turn, you must step away from the trading screen.

 4. Keep Emotions Aside While Trading

 Any successful trader’s decisions are purely based on logic, rationality, and experience.
 Whenever emotions lead a trader, the results are always bad.
-Any good trader must make decisions using his brain and not his heart to make profits.
-It will be VERY hard but you must try to remove emotions from your trading.
+All good trader must make decisions using their brain and not their heart to make profits.
+It will be VERY hard, but you must try to remove emotions from your trading.
 It’s important to realize that, like any other business, profits and losses are part of trading.
 In fact, that’s why we have a profit and loss account in business rather than a profit and profit account.
 There are no sureties in trading, only probabilities.
 So, once you have developed your trading system, know what to expect, stick to the plan, and try your best to be robotic.

 5. Know When to Hold Em’ & When to Fold Em’

 Good traders hold successful trades and exit losing positions early enough.
 It is common for traders to get anxious about winning trades because they don’t want them to turn into losses.
 Impatience quickly kicks in for most amateur traders, and they end their trades prematurely, leaving a whole bag of money on the table.
 On the other hand, these types of traders are slow to cut down their losses; they keep holding onto losing trades, hoping that they will turn positive.
 This never happens in most cases, so they lose their money and go home filled with regrets.
 Learn to let your winning trades run and end your losers if you want to be a good trader.
 The rule of the game is to maximize your profits and minimize your losses.